 The web portal will also provide tribes access to experts on environmental analysis, energy development and natural resource protection.
-As the program matures, it will be an invaluable opportant or an invaluab tunity for tribes to grow their own energy, environmental and management experts and to self-manage energy development under tribal trust lands.
+As the program matures, it will be an invaluable opportunity for tribes to grow their own energy, environmental and management experts and to self-manage energy development under tribal trust lands.
 This will allow tribes to capture significantly more of the value chain that results from energy development on reservations.